adrieleprimo/adrieleprimo/README.md

 Back-end developer :desktop_computer:
 ------------------------------

-My name is Adriele Primo, just a technology enthusiast, passionate about Java, but I also have knowledge of JavaScript and Python.
+My name is Adriele Primo, just a technology enthusiast, passionate about Java, but I also have knowledge of JavaScript, Node.js, TypeScript and Angular.
 Nice to meet u!

 *   :world_map:	I live in Salvador, Bahia, Brazil.
 *   💬 	 You can contact me at [adriele.dejprimo@gmail.com](mailto:adriele.dejprimo@gmail.com)